-1. Are needle and syringe programmes operational in your country?
-Yes No, not at all No, but needles and syringes can be legally purchased in pharmacies without a prescription 2.
-Is naloxone (used to reverse opioid overdoses) available through community distribution in your country?
-Yes No 3.
-Are opioid substitution therapy (OST) programmes operational in your country?
-Yes П No NO .
-HIV pr revention services in prisons 4.
-Are needle and syringe programmes operational in prisons in your country?
-4. Are needle and syringe programmes operational in prisons in your country?
-Yes 4. □ Yes Yes Yes No Yes No Are opioid substitution therapy (OST) programmes operational in prisons in your country?
-5. Yes No Are opioid substitution therapy (OST) programmes operational in prisons in your country?
-Yes 5.
-Yes No Are opioid substitution therapy (OST) programmes operational in prisons in your country?
-Yes 5.
-Yes No Are opioid substitution therapy (OST) programmes operational in prisons in your country?
-Yes No 5.
-Yes No Are opioid substitution therapy (OST) programmes operational in prisons in your country?
-Yes No Are condoms and lubricants available to prisoners in your country?
-5. Yes No Are opioid substitution therapy (OST) programmes operational in prisons in your country?
-Yes No Are condoms and lubricants available to prisoners in your country?
-Yes No 5.
-6. 7.
-Yes No Are opioid substitution therapy (OST) programmes operational in prisons in your country?
-Yes No Are condoms and lubricants available to prisoners in your country?
-Yes No Is antiretroviral therapy available to all prisoners living with HIV in your country?
-5. Yes No Are opioid substitution therapy (OST) programmes operational in prisons in your country?
-Yes No Are condoms and lubricants available to prisoners in your country?
-Yes No
+HIV prevention services for people who inject drugs

+1. Are needle-syringe programmes operational in your country?

+Yes

+No, not at all

+No, but needles and syringes can be legally purchased in pharmacies without a prescription

+2. Is naloxone (used to reverse opioid overdoses) available through community distribution in your country?

+Yes

+No

+3. Are opioid agonist maintenance therapy programmes operational in your country?

+Yes

+No

+HIV p revention services in prisons and other closed settings

+4. Are needle-syringe programmes operational in prisons and other closed settings in your country?

+Yes

+No

+5. Are opioid agonist maintenance therapy programmes operational in prisons and other closed settings in your country?

+Yes

+No

+6. Are condoms and lubricants available to people in prisons and other closed settings in your country?

+Yes

+No

+7. Is antiretroviral therapy available to all people in prisons and other closed settings living with HIV in your country?

+Yes

+No